After Super Tuesday surge, Biden gets new boost as Bloomberg drops out

 A resurgent Biden, 77, rolled to electoral victories across the South, Midwest and New England, setting up a one-on-one battle against Sanders, who won three states and led in California.

-Biden, whose campaign had been on life support just weeks ago, won nine of the 14 states voting on Super Tuesday, including surprise victories in Texas and Massachusetts.
+Biden, whose campaign had been on life support just weeks ago, registered surprise victories in Texas and Massachusetts.

 U.S. stocks jumped on Wednesday as investors cheered Biden’s good night.
+Healthcare stocks provided the biggest boost as Sanders and his “Medicare for All” proposal, which would eliminate private health insurance, looked less likely to become a reality.

-The Dow Jones Industrial Average was up 1.72% and the S&P 500 rose 1.26%.
+The Dow Jones Industrial Average .DJI was up 2.45% and the S&P 500 .SPX was up 2.04%, rising for only the second time in 10 days after being battered by fears about the coronavirus outbreak.

-Just days after his campaign was resurrected by a thumping win in South Carolina, Biden emerged as a consensus champion for the moderate wing of the party against Sanders a left-wing senator with strong support among youth.
+Biden has emerged as a consensus champion for the moderates in the party against Sanders, a veteran left-winger with strong support among youth.

 “For those who have been knocked down, counted out, left behind, this is your campaign,” Biden told roaring supporters in Los Angeles.
 “We are very much alive!”

-It was a spectacular recovery for Biden, who trailed Sanders in most state and national opinion polls until a week ago.
+Until a week ago, Biden had trailed Sanders in most state and national opinion polls.

 Biden argues that after two terms by President Barack Obama’s side and decades as a U.S. senator, he has the experience both to beat Trump and then run the country.
 He has promised greater access to healthcare and to mend relations with traditional U.S. allies in Europe that were frayed by Trump’s “America First” foreign policy.